EZCodes/SoftwareEng/README.md

 DAG Branch implementation merged with master by commit 354202f16918090c414d8540742f9f47062dee52 on 11th of October

 Biography is written by me, based on Wikipedia and biography.com

+For Github Visualisation project, final commit is indicated by commit under id 27418337fca8d12fc9549b7e8cbc9ee1630e56cd on 28th of October